Tommahawk65/MS1-new-/README.md

   - The home page greets new visitors with a collection of band member photos to identify the members.

-  - There is also some basic info to give visitors some simple background information.
+  - There is also some basic info to give visitors some simple background information on the band.

 - __Music__

-  - The music page will provide the user with supporting video/audio to see what the bands looks and sounds like.
+  - The music page provides the user with supporting video/audio to see what the bands looks and sounds like.

   - This section is valuable to the user as they will be able see and hear the bands music videos and full back catalogue.

 - __The Tour Dates Page__

-  - This page will allow users to see all the tour dates of the band and plan for when they come to their local area.
+  - This allows users to see all the tour dates of the band and plan for when they come to their local area.
+Currently buy tickets buttons don't function due to the limits of this project.
+However on a fully developed site they will link to a ticket sale partner site.

 - __The Contact Page__